dm1090/distillationcolumn/README.md

 #### Moving Towards a More Realistic Simulation:

-To create a more realistic simulation for a petroleum refinery distillation column, you would need to incorporate:
+To create a more realistic simulation for a petroleum refinery distillation column, we would need to incorporate:
 * **Multicomponent VLE**: Use appropriate thermodynamic models (e.g., Raoult's Law with activity coefficients, Peng-Robinson equation of state) to accurately predict vapor-liquid equilibrium for the complex mixture of hydrocarbons in crude oil.
 * **Tray Efficiency**: Account for the fact that real trays do not achieve perfect equilibrium.
 Use empirical correlations or more complex models for tray efficiency (e.g., Murphree efficiency).
 * **Hydrodynamic Models**: Include pressure drop calculations and consider the impact of vapor and liquid flow rates on column performance.